Matt Stairs: Detroit Tigers

 On the day he was claimed, he immediately went to Detroit, arriving at Comerica Park halfway through the game and immediately taking Marcus Thames's place in the lineup.
 The Tigers picked up Stairs in hopes that his experience could help them hold their division lead.
 The Tigers lost their division lead on the final day of the season, but still clinched the Wild Card.
 In 14 games with the Tigers, Stairs batted .244 with two home runs and 8 RBI.
-Since he was acquired after August 31, the deadline for play-off eligible players, he was unable to play for the Tigers during the playoffs.
+Since he was acquired after August 31, the deadline for playoff eligible players, he was unable to play for the Tigers during the playoffs.
 The Tigers went on to win the AL Pennant and lost in the World Series to the St. Louis Cardinals.
 He did not re-sign with the Tigers following the season.

 Toronto Blue Jays

 On December 7, 2006, Stairs and the Toronto Blue Jays agreed to a one-year minor-league contract with an invitation to spring training.
 He made the team and saw significant playing time as the fourth outfielder, replacing Lyle Overbay at first base during Overbay's time on the DL.
 The 2007 season rejuvenated Stairs' career, due to increased playing time following injuries to Reed Johnson and Overbay.
 Unexpectedly playing every day, he performed well above expectations, providing consistency at the plate and a valuable veteran presence in the Toronto dugout; team manager John Gibbons publicly stated, "I don't know where we'd be without him."
 As of September 4, Stairs had the highest slugging average on the Jays at .606 and the highest batting average at .312.

-On August 8, 2007, Stairs became the first Toronto Blue Jays player to hit five consecutive doubles in five at-bats, and the first Major Leaguer to double in five straight at-bats in fourteen years since Charles Johnson accomplished the feat in 1993.
+On August 8, 2007, Stairs became the first Toronto Blue Jays player to hit five consecutive doubles in five at-bats, and the first Major Leaguer to double in five straight at-bats in 14 years since Charles Johnson accomplished the feat in 1993.
 As of September 8, 2007, Stairs was playing well for the Blue Jays, with a team-leading .315 average on the season and a .989 OPS.
-He finished the season batting .289 with 21 home runs and 64 RBIs—good numbers for a 39-year-old with only about 400 at bats in the year.
+He finished the season batting .289 with 21 home runs and 64 RBIs.

 On November 2, 2007, Stairs and the Blue Jays agreed on a two-year, $3.25 million contract, which included a $1.25 million signing bonus and a $1 million base salary in each of the two seasons.
 With performance bonuses, Stairs could make as much as $3.5 million based on plate appearances.

 Though his age and increasingly poor speed earned him a reputation as a defensive liability in the outfield, he still possessed a strong throwing arm, and was considered a perfectly capable fielder at first.
 In 2008, Stairs initially platooned in left field with Shannon Stewart; however, upon the club's release of Frank Thomas on April 20 Stairs became the everyday DH for the ball club, although was later designated for assignment on August 28, 2008.